kgrid/kgrid-adapter/README.md

 Create a file in the `resources/META-INF/services` directory called `org.kgrid.adapter.api.Adapter` with a single line that is the fully qualified class name of your adapter eg: `org.kgrid.adapter.mine.MyAdapter`.

-You can load your adapter by adding the uri of your built adapter jar file to the comma-seperated list of adapter locations property in the activator, ex: add the line `kgrid.activator.adapter-locations=file:adapters/myadapter.jar` to the activator's `application.properties` file or supply it as an argument when starting the activator.
+You can load your adapter by adding the uri of your built adapter jar file to the comma-separated list of adapter locations property in the activator, ex: add the line `kgrid.activator.adapter-locations=file:adapters/myadapter.jar` to the activator's `application.properties` file or supply it as an argument when starting the activator.